fabriceleal/Gengetopt-Js/README.md

 # Gengetopt-Js
-## Gengetopt-like lib for parsing command line args for Node
+### Gengetopt-like lib for parsing command line args for Node

 A simple lib for parsing pairs of named command line arguments, for nome

+## Requires:
+Node module pegjs